SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-details.md

 layout: redirect
 ---

+{{< c8y-admon-info >}}
->**Info:** In the Device management application, you can view all details of a device.
+In the Device management application, you can view all details of a device.
 The following details are specific to LWM2M devices.
 For information on general details refer to [Device details](/users-guide/device-management#device-details) in the Device management section.
+{{< /c8y-admon-info >}}

 <a name="objects"></a>
 ### Objects